Marketing isn’t for everyone, and for a long time it was out of reach of the average citizen.

 4. “Link building is a numbers game”

 It’s hard to say if it ever was a numbers game, but today, more than ever, it’s far from it.
 Link building is a relationship game, and creating strong, dependable relationships is hard work.
+Online marketing almost requires that you establish a presence in search over time.
+And that requires backlinks.

 It takes time to build someone’s trust and often involves making sacrifices and providing them with value in return.
 To get links, start with the relationships you already have with customers, vendors, and friends.
 Create link-worthy content that stands for something and shares an opinion.
 People don’t share things that toe the line.
 They share passion.